-Second, we need to unashamedly teach biblical sexual ethics in our homes and local churches.
-Preaching and teaching on these subjects effectively pushes back against sinful cultural pressures.
+Second, we must unashamedly teach biblical sexual ethics in our homes and local churches.
+Preaching and teaching these subjects effectively pushes back against sinful cultural pressures.
 Most importantly, we need to explain why biblical sexual ethics are not just kill-joy rules and regulations, but rather an expression of God’s goodness and love.

 Also, for those who fall into sexual sin, this teaching needs to be followed by church discipline.
 Obviously, it should be applied with gospel-centered grace, extending kindness and forbearance to those who fall but are repentant.